top of page

 The Final Logo

 The final wordmark focuses on balance, clarity, and the quiet symbolism that runs through the project.
-The “O O” ligature creates a single continuous shape, giving the logo a sense of unity and forward motion without overwhelming the typography composition.
-The “W” and soft curves of the “Y” introduce subtle historical influence while keeping the overall structure contemporary and readable.
+The “O O” ligature creates a single continuous shape, giving the logo a sense of unity and forward motion without overwhelming the typography.
+The reworked “W” and soft curves of the “Y” introduce subtle historical influence while keeping the overall structure contemporary and readable.

-Rather than echoing the highly ornate qualities explored in the early sketches, the final mark is restrained and intentional.
+Rather than echoing the ornate qualities explored in the early sketches and wordmarks, the final mark is restrained and intentional.
 The logo provides a clear anchor for the system, functioning less as an illustration and more as a steady typographic presence within the larger visual world.

 A physical release rooted in Weyes Blood's affection for analog texture and classic formats.